CasualIntellectual/CasualIntellectual/README.md

 CS Student at the University of Waterloo
 ----------------------------------------

-I have been programming for three years throughout high school, and have finished two video game projects using Python and Java recently.
+I have been programming for three years throughout high school and have finished two video game projects using Python and Java recently.
 I am currently focusing on web developement using HTML/CSS/React.

 * 🌍  I'm based in Waterloo, Ontario
 * ✉️  You can contact me at [k37huang@uwaterloo.ca](mailto:k37huang@uwaterloo.ca)